sebiklamar/homelab/README.md

 - talhelper (for talos) feat. environment-specific definitions (DRY)
 - tofu (terraform) code for IaC-ing proxmox VMs, needed for talos
 - terragrunt for even more IaC, thus allowing the use of versioned terraform/tofu modules for several environments
-- k8s apps definition leveraging `kustomize`'s patching and transformer capabilities for defining a base and (similar to the environment-specfic course done for talhelper)
+- k8s apps definition leveraging `kustomize`'s patching and transformer capabilities for defining a base and dev/staging/prod (similar to the environment-specfic course done for talhelper and terragrunt/tofu)

-It's all about IaC and DRY -- and my future homelab (based on [vehagn/homelab]) :-)
+It's all about IaC and DRY -- and my future homelab (based on [vehagn/homelab](https://github.com/vehagn/homelab)) :-)